 Certified Rehabilitation Counselor (CRC)

-We are a national employment network virtual office with new branch offices in Michigan and Texas.
+We are a national employment network virtual office with new branch offices in Texas.

 To provide extraordinary employment services to people with disabilities.